waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Unstun Pokefan F (ID 2) on OlivineLighthouse1F.
 NOTE: Must be done when she is visible on-screen, as the tool failed when she was off-screen.
 - **Tool Glitch Recovery:** If a tool repeatedly fails with a bizarre error despite the code appearing correct (like a `ModuleNotFoundError` for a valid library), force a re-definition of the tool with a new commit message to clear any cached or corrupted state.
 - Unstun Sailor (ID 1) in Olivine City when I return.
 - **Tool Limitations & Game State:** Some tools, like `stun_npc`, are dependent on the live game state and will fail if their target is not currently rendered on-screen.
 I must ensure an object is visible before attempting to use a tool that targets it.
+Deferred tasks like unstunning an NPC must wait until I return to their map and they are visible.

 # Lessons Learned
 - **Recognizing Unproductive Loops (CRITICAL FAILURE NOTED):** The critique agent identified a severe unproductive loop in the Olivine Lighthouse.
 I was repeatedly falling through the pit on 2F, climbing the ladder on 1F back to a new section of 2F, and then immediately pathing back to the same pit without exploring the new area.
 I must be more vigilant in recognizing these patterns and breaking them by choosing a different path or objective.